dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 ## Understood

-These patterns are pervasive in almost all Elixir codebases I've seen, and because those patterns are common, developers have a good way to communicate with each other which is the ultimate goal.
+These patterns are pervasive in all Elixir codebases I've seen, and because those patterns are common, developers have a good way to communicate with each other which is the ultimate goal.

-We explored nostalgia, which established the positive effect it has on the person.
+Nostalgia has a positive effect on the person.
 These patterns of our past remind us of who we used to be or some aspect of how we identify ourselves.
 Most importantly, **nostalgia increases our sense of belonging and encourages growth**.

 The [Theory of Fun] explains that **fun is the emotional response to learning**;
 the reward for continuing to learn.
-What people learn are patterns in a variety of settings: school, childhood, adulthood, that one time at the bar where I talked too much, competitions, and (like we explored) video games. **We oftentimes have fun when seeing patterns reoccur**.
+What people learn are patterns in a variety of settings: school, childhood, adulthood, that one time at the bar where I talked too much, competitions, and (like we explored) video games. **We often have fun when seeing patterns reoccur**.

 Software development is chock-full of patterns.
 Developers apply patterns constantly to problems they encounter when trying to build something.
 I focused